tfctesting/tfc/README.md

 the databases never leave users' devices.

 Onion Service based messaging also means no registration process is needed.
-During the first launch TFC generates a TFC account (The Onion Service address) for the user, e.g. `4sci35xrhp2d45gbm3qpta7ogfedonuw2mucmc36jxemucd7fmgzj3ad`.
+During the first launch TFC generates a random TFC account (The Onion Service address) for the user, e.g. `4sci35xrhp2d45gbm3qpta7ogfedonuw2mucmc36jxemucd7fmgzj3ad`.
 By knowing this TFC account, anyone can send the user a contact request and connect to them without ever learning their real life identity, IP-address, or geolocation.